2 Distributions for statistical models

 Secondly, by the support of the random variable, with typical ranges such as:

-These interpretations apply not only to the random variable itself but also to the parameter of a distribution family.
-For instance, we might select a distribution that allows the samples to be interpreted as proportions (such as the Beta distribution).
-Alternatively, we may wish to choose a distribution family in which a parameter represents a proportion (such as the Bernoulli distribution).
+These interpretations apply both to the random variable itself but also to the parameter of a distribution family.
+For instance, we might select a distribution whose outcomes can be interpreted as proportions (e.g. the beta distribution).
+Alternatively, we might choose a distribution family in which a parameter itself represents a proportion (e.g. the Bernoulli distribution).

 A third consideration may be the general shape of the distribution: